 How do I find out if I'm being billed for a controlled load?

 Controlled load tariffs are called different things depending on where you live.
 Different retailers might also use different names too.

 Here's a list of the common names in different states and territories:

-You should always get a qualified electrician to work on or inspect your wiring!
+You should always get a qualified electrician to work on or inspect your wiring.
 You might also be eligible for controlled load concessions if you are a pensioner or receiving certain other benefits.
-Ask your retailer, or have a look at the website of the energy department in your state or territory to see what's available near you.
+Ask your retailer, or have a look at the website of the energy department in your state or territory to see what's available in your location.